bluuuk/bluuuk.github.io/_posts/2025-09-22-crew_secure-file-transfer.md

       return blockCounterIC
 ```

 The image below, taken from [wikipedia](https://en.wikipedia.org/wiki/ChaCha20-Poly1305), explains how `chacha20` works.
-It generates a keystream which is then xored to the plaintext to generate a ciphertext.
+It generates a keystream which is then xored to the plaintext to generate a ciphertext --- while working on $64$ bytes block until the counter is increased.
 We do not have any authentiation in our code here, so we can ignore the `AD`part in the diagram below:

 ![chacha inner working](/assets/images/2025-09-22-crew_secure-file-transfer/xchacha.png)